ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 This property indicates whether DDL is replicated during replication.

 0 : Do not allow DDL replication during replication.
-When executing DDL, it is executed only in the replicaiton local server.
+When executing DDL, it is executed only in the replication local server.

 1 : Allow DDL replication during replication.
-When executing DDL, DDL is replicated to the replicaiton remote server.
+When executing DDL, DDL is replicated to the replication remote server.

 This property can be changed using the ALTER SYSTEM or ALTER SESSION statement while Altibase is running.